Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 In order to make acrylic paint dry faster, there are no specific fast-drying mediums we can use.

-It is ok to use flow improvers or mediums which do not affect open time, work time, or evaporation (slow-drying mediums).
-It means do not use any retarders, extenders, slow-drying mediums, and wetting sprays if you still want your paint to dry as quickly as possible.
+It is ok to use flow improvers or mediums that do not affect open time, work time, or evaporation (slow-drying mediums).
+It means do not use any retarders, extenders, slow-drying mediums, or wetting sprays if you still want your paint to dry as quickly as possible.

 Examples: Golden Acrylic Retarder, Liquitex Wetting Spray, Impresa Acrylic Paint Thinner for Slow Drying Acrylic Paints, Winsor & Newton Galeria Extender, and many others.